CODE-at-TACC/summer-2015/python_intro/Readme.md

 Now that we know how to compare, we can evaluate situations and take different actions accordingly.
 To do this, we ask the question **if**.

 ```
-if comparison:
+if result:
-    do something if comparison was True
+    do something if result was True
 else:
-    do something different if comparison was False
+    do something different if result was False
 ```

 Sometimes you want to have more than two possible options.
 You can use **elif** (which means *else if*) with **if** to do this.

 ```
-if first_comparison:
+if first_result:
-    do something if first_comparison was True
+    do something if first_result was True
-elif second_comparison:
+elif second_result:
-    do something if first_comparison was False and second_comparison was True
+    do something if first_result was False and second_result was True
 else:
-    do something different if first_comparison was False and second_comparison was False
+    do something different if first_result was False and second_result was False
 ```

-In the example that follows, the built-in function **len** that returns the number of characters in a string.
+In the example that follows, the built-in function **len** returns the number of characters in a string.

 ```
 my_name = "Raspberry Pi"